 Moon Rock Relay

 The Moon Rock Relay is a slow-motion competitive relay race best suited for large groups of children ages four and up with at least four members on each team.
+It's a great choice for a PE game too.
 Gameplay requires a large, open space and should take no more than 10 minutes for one round.

 - Masking tape